Charge carrier

+In conductors

+In conducting mediums, particles serve to carry charge.
 In many metals, the charge carriers are electrons.
 One or two of the valence electrons from each atom are able to move about freely within the crystal structure of the metal.
 The free electrons are referred to as conduction electrons, and the cloud of free electrons is called a Fermi gas.
 Many metals have electron and hole bands.
 In some, the majority carriers are holes.

 In electrolytes, such as salt water, the charge carriers are ions, which are atoms or molecules that have gained or lost electrons so they are electrically charged.
 Atoms that have gained electrons so they are negatively charged are called anions, atoms that have lost electrons so they are positively charged are called cations.
 Cations and anions of the dissociated liquid also serve as charge carriers in melted ionic solids (see e.g. the Hall–Héroult process for an example of electrolysis of a melted ionic solid).
 Proton conductors are electrolytic conductors employing positive hydrogen ions as carriers.

 In a plasma, an electrically charged gas which is found in electric arcs through air, neon signs, and the sun and stars, the electrons and cations of ionized gas act as charge carriers.

 In a vacuum, free electrons can act as charge carriers.
 In the electronic component known as the vacuum tube (also called valve), the mobile electron cloud is generated by a heated metal cathode, by a process called thermionic emission.
-When an electric field is applied strong enough to draw the electrons into a beam, this may be referred to as a cathode ray, and is the basis of the cathode ray tube display widely used in televisions and computer monitors until the 2000s.
+When an electric field is applied strongly enough to draw the electrons into a beam, this may be referred to as a cathode ray, and is the basis of the cathode-ray tube display widely used in televisions and computer monitors until the 2000s.

 In semiconductors, which are the materials used to make electronic components like transistors and integrated circuits, two types of charge carrier are possible.
-In p-type semiconductors, "effective particles" known as electron holes with positive charge move through the crystal lattice, producing an electrical current.
+In p-type semiconductors, "effective particles" known as electron holes with positive charge move through the crystal lattice, producing an electric current.
 The "holes" are, in effect, electron vacancies in the valence-band electron population of the semiconductor and are treated as charge carriers because they are mobile, moving from atom site to atom site.
-In n-type semiconductors, electrons in the conduction band move through the crystal, resulting in an electrical current.
+In n-type semiconductors, electrons in the conduction band move through the crystal, resulting in an electric current.

 In some conductors, such as ionic solutions and plasmas, positive and negative charge carriers coexist, so in these cases an electric current consists of the two types of carrier moving in opposite directions.
 In other conductors, such as metals, there are only charge carriers of one polarity, so an electric current in them simply consists of charge carriers moving in one direction.